IsaacTCB/bitefile/README.md

 > THIS IS STILL A WORK-IN-PROGRESS!
 The Bite format is not fully-finalized.
 > Therefore, it might receive compatibility-breaking updates in the spec
 > without remorse.
-I strongly advise not using this for any serious project
-> in its current state.
+Use this at your own risk!

 *bitefile* is a small C library for reading files from Bite packed archives, providing a simple stdio-like interface.